 Joan La Barbara discusses her compositional motivations and demonstrates her battery of vocal techniques.

-What exactly does it mean to be writing an opera in the first years of the 21st century?
 Tobias Picker and Mark Adamo revel in the staggering resources of the world’s most opulent art form.